 About the Nordic Game conference

-Nordic Game is the leading games conference in Northern Europe, and 2017 is its fourteenth year.
+Nordic Game is the leading games conference in Europe, and 2017 is its fourteenth year.
 Gathering over 2,000 games industry professionals in Malmö annually, Nordic Game is the one and only “home turf” meeting place for the highly successful game developers of Denmark, Finland, Iceland, Norway and Sweden.